-A professor stands in front of a classroom, lecturing to students seated at desks.
+A professor in front of a classroom, lecturing to students at desks.

 Strategic Management

-A professor stands in front of a classroom, lecturing to students seated at desks.
+A professor in front of a classroom, lecturing to students at desks.

 About Strategic Management